JetBrains/guide/site/java/tutorials/reformatting-code/introduction/index.md

 ## Introduction to Reformatting

 Generally when you're coding you don't need to manually format your code, IntelliJ IDEA does its best to do the right thing automatically.
 For example, if you press **Enter**, your caret goes into the correct place for you to start typing.
-The same applies if we use other shortcuts like **⇧⏎** (macOS), **Alt+Enter** (Windows/Linux) to move to the next line, or use [code generation](https://blog.jetbrains.com/idea/2020/05/code-generation/).
+The same applies if we use other shortcuts like <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) to move to the next line, or use [code generation](https://blog.jetbrains.com/idea/2020/05/code-generation/).
 IntelliJ IDEA will also reformat code that you paste into the IDE according to your [code style settings](https://www.jetbrains.com/help/idea/configuring-code-style.html).

 ## Reformatting a Selection or Class